Burke Residence, Brooklyn. January 2, 2004 – Friday evening.

 "He taught by emulating the classics," Elizabeth said.

-"But when did you turn to art forgery?"
-Elizabeth asked.
+"But when did you turn to art forgery?" she asked.

 Peter shook his head.
 "I remember hearing about that case.
 We always assumed it was the professor's own work.
-That forgery sold for nearly $4 million."
+That forgery sold for nearly four million dollars."

 "All that money," Neal said, "and I didn't see a penny of it."